DPDK/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 QoS Scheduler Sample Application
 ================================

-The QoS sample application demonstrates the use of the Intel® DPDK to provide QoS scheduling.
+The QoS sample application demonstrates the use of the DPDK to provide QoS scheduling.

 Overview
 --------